PDP-10/its/troubleshooting.md

 Fair Share 99%     Totals:                   317       0%          1
 Logout time =         Lost 0%  Idle 98%  Null time = 5:07
 ```
-As you can see above none of the COMSAT process is running.
+As you can see above none of the COMSAT processes are running.

 There are several reasons why COMSAT may die upon startup The most common are:
 Lets start going through those one by one: